1. What is the difference between the Fund and the Foundation?

 From the Trust Fund, grants are awarded annually to prevention programs throughout Vermont.
 Requests for funding for grants have exceeded funds available by as much as 7:1 in the past but has averaged 2:1 in recent years.

 To help bridge the gap, in 1991 the Vermont Children's Trust Foundation was established as a non-profit, 501(c)(3) organization to raise funds from the private and corporate sectors to add to the Trust Fund.
 All donations to VCTF are tax deductible.
-For the past few years, the Foundation has contributed the following amounts to the Vermont Children's Trust Fund for grants.
+The Foundation makes an annual contribution to the Vermont Children's Trust Fund for grants.

 2. Who manages the Trust Fund?

 The Children and Family Council for Prevention Programs (CFCPP), a 21 member state advisory group appointed by the Governor for their expertise in childhood issues, oversees the Fund.
 Employees of the Agency of Human Services serve on the Council.
 The Agency of Human Services, with the guidance of the CFCPP members, approves grant awards.
 Members of the CFCPP established VCTF and originally served on the Foundation board.

 At the request of the State of Vermont, VCTF entered into an agreement in 2009 to manage the Children’s Trust Fund on behalf of the State.